Fire Riser System Guide: Understand How It Works

 Water Supplies

 Hydraulic calculations are required for alterations involving more than five sprinklers.
 Available flow information shall be obtained from the Marysville Water Utilities Division.
-Fire pumps shall be diesel driven, or electric motor with diesel driven standby power, with 24-hour fuel diesel supply.
+Fire pumps shall be diesel-driven, or electric motor with diesel-driven standby power, with a 24-hour fuel diesel supply.

 Underground Piping